Bond dimension witnesses and the structure of homogeneous matrix product states: Matrix product states and the theory of matrix algebras

-If the state of a finite spin chain can be expressed as a convex combination of MPS of bond dimension $D$, we will say that it admits an \emph{MPS model} of bond dimension $D$.
+If the state of a finite spin chain can be expressed as a convex combination of hMPS of bond dimension $D$, we will say that it admits a \emph{hMPS model} of bond dimension $D$.
 Furthermore, if the TI state of an infinite spin chain can be expressed as a convex combination of iMPS of bond dimension $D$, we will say that it admits an \emph{iMPS model}.
-Unless otherwise specified, whenever we refer to MPS in this paper we will mean states of the form (\ref{MPS}) (not necessarily TI).